-11 best Bluetooth speakers for every budget
+Turn it up: We’ve found the best Bluetooth speakers around

-11 best Bluetooth speakers for every budget: Wireless, waterproof and portable
+16 best Bluetooth speakers for every budget: Portable, wireless and waterproof

 Time for an audio upgrade?
-We round-up our top picks, from portable to boombox options
+We think you’ll like the sound of this round-up, with portable to boombox options

-We’ve been spending a lot of time in our homes this year, haven’t we?
-If you’re anything like us, too much time spent sitting in a quiet room with just our own sparkling personality soon becomes unbearable.
-The saviour is music – but how best to listen?

-We’re not talking about music streaming services – that’s another kettle of fish entirely.
-Once you’ve made that decision, a more important question arises: which speaker will have the privilege of playing your suspect playlists and favourite throwbacks?
+What’s the best way to listen to music?
+We’re not talking about music streaming services – that’s another kettle of fish entirely – or weighing up if vinyl is better than the rest.
+Rather, we’re talking about which speaker will have the privilege of playing your suspect playlists and favourite throwbacks.

 It’s the most important aspect, of course, but the best Bluetooth speakers aren’t just about sound.

 With audio technology so good now that sound quality differences are sometimes indiscernible to the layman, brands go the extra mile to make sure your entire listening experience is as good as possible.
 From clean, Scandi speakers to flashy light shows, the Bluetooth audio game has really gone up a notch.

-Prices have also dropped as technology becomes more widespread, with some speakers available for surprisingly-low prices.

 High-quality speakers have also joined the Bluetooth race, to the extent that the term “Bluetooth speaker” now encapsulates much of the audio market.

 On that point, we’ve tried to give you as wide a range of offerings as possible, from super portable poolside devices to boombox party starters and luxury, desktop setups.

 Read more: